-Under the agreement, termination by Mr. Miller for Good Reason means the assignment to him of any duties inconsistent with his current position or any action by the Company that results in a diminution in his position, authority, duties or responsibilities;
+Under the agreement, termination by Mr. Miller for "Good Reason" means

+• the assignment to him of any duties inconsistent with his current position or any action by the Company that results in a diminution in his position, authority, duties or responsibilities;

-a failure by the Company to comply with the terms of the agreement; or requiring Mr. Miller to relocate or to travel to a substantially greater extent than required at the date of the agreement.
+- a failure by the Company to comply with the terms of the agreement; or - requiring Mr. Miller to relocate or to travel to a substantially greater extent than required at the date of the agreement.

-In addition, compensation will be grossed up for any excise tax imposed under Section 4999 of the Internal Revenue Code as a result of any payment or benefit provided to Mr. Miller under the employment agreement.
+In addition, compensation will be "grossed up" for any excise tax imposed under Section 4999 of the Internal Revenue Code as a result of any payment or benefit provided to Mr. Miller under the employment agreement.
 The agreement also contains restrictions on competitive activities and solicitation of our employees for three years following the date of termination.
-After any such termination of employment, Mr. Miller will also have the option to participate in the Company s welfare and medical benefit plans at employee rates and will be entitled to receive outplacement services valued at not more than 15% of base salary.
+After any such termination of employment, Mr. Miller will also have the option to participate in the Company's welfare and medical benefit plans at employee rates and will be entitled to receive outplacement services valued at not more than 15% of base salary.

 We entered into employment agreements on January 1, 2002 with Messrs.
 Reese and Rettig (which were amended on December 22, 2008 and on December 31, 2009) and on December 22, 2008 with Mr. Blanchard (which was amended on December 31, 2009) that contain certain termination provisions.
 Under the employment agreements, Messrs.
 Reese, Rettig and Blanchard are provided base salary.
 The agreements have a one-year term and are automatically extended on an annual basis.
 The agreements also provide for participation in employee incentive plans, and employee benefits as generally provided to all employees.
-If the employment relationship is terminated by the Company for any reason other than voluntary termination;
+If the employment relationship is terminated by the Company for any reason other than or if the employment relationship is terminated by the employee for Good Reason, the employee is entitled to receive 1.5 times his current base salary and an amount equal to the total of the employer matching contributions under the Company's 401(k) Plan and Supplemental Plan, and one year's participation in the Company's welfare and medical benefit plans.

+- voluntary termination;

-termination for cause (as defined);
+- termination for cause (as defined);

-death; or
+- death; or

-long-term disability;
+- long-term disability;